Anna Lee: Britain

 Lee trained at the Central School of Speech Training and Dramatic Art at the Royal Albert Hall, and made her debut with a bit part in His Lordship (1932), when she was 19.
 She played a number of minor, often uncredited, roles in films during the early 1930s.
-Lee began to get more prominent roles in films to satisfy the Cinematograph Films Act of 1927 (17 & 18 Geo.
-V), which was an act of the United Kingdom Parliament designed to stimulate the declining British film industry.
+Lee began to get more prominent roles in films to satisfy the Cinematograph Films Act 1927 (17 & 18 Geo.
+5. c.
+29), which was an act of the United Kingdom Parliament designed to stimulate the declining British film industry.
 She was known for her roles in films set amongst the wealthy, particularly in Chelsea Life (1933), in which she starred with Louis Hayward.

 In 1934, Lee signed a contract with Gainsborough Pictures, the biggest British production company of the era.
 She played leading lady roles in a variety of different genres at Gainsborough, including the comedy-thriller The Camels Are Coming, the drama The Passing of the Third Floor Back, the horror film The Man Who Changed His Mind and the war film OHMS.
 She appeared in the 1935 Jessie Matthews musical First a Girl as the aristocratic playgirl and other woman, Princess Miranoff.
 In 1937, she starred in one of the studio's large-budget productions, King Solomon's Mines.

 In 1933, Lee met the director Robert Stevenson, who became her first husband, while shooting The Camels Are Coming on location in Egypt.
 In 1937, she starred in his picture, Non-Stop New York, for Gaumont British.
 During 1938, she took time off from acting to give birth to her first child.
 In 1939, Lee and her husband switched to Ealing Studios run by Michael Balcon, the former head of Gainsborough.
 She played a 19th-century Irish music hall performer who falls in love with an aristocrat in the comedy Young Man's Fancy (1939) and a journalist who helps heroes thwart a foreign enemy's plot against Britain in The Four Just Men (1939).

 Her final film in Britain was Return to Yesterday, a film about a young repertory theatre actress who falls in love with a Hollywood star she meets while touring in a small seaside town.
 Lee and Stevenson emigrated to the United States, her husband having gained a contract with David O. Selznick.
 She remained supportive of the British war effort during World War II, and in 1943 appeared alongside other British actors in Forever and a Day, a film made to raise money for British charities.